James E. Short Center

 Montana Indian students have been granted American Indian Tuition Waivers by the Montana Board of Regents.
-To qualify, the student must have been a bonafide resident of the State of Montana upon enrolling at UMW, must be one-quarter (1/4) degree of Indian blood documented by a certificate or tribal enrollment card, and have demonstrated financial need via the FAFSA.
+To qualify, the student must have been a bona-fide resident of the State of Montana upon enrolling at UMW, must be one-quarter (1/4) degree of Indian blood documented by a certificate or tribal enrollment card, and have demonstrated financial need via the FAFSA.

 American Indian Waivers do not waive all fees.
 The tuition is waived.
 The American Indian Waiver may not be used with other state fee waivers.
 All other fees are the student’s responsibility.
-The tuition waiver will continue as long as the student maintains satisfactory academic progress according to the standards provided in the Satisfactory Progress Policy, available at the Financial Aid Office.
+The tuition waiver will continue as long as the student maintains satisfactory academic progress according to the standards provided in the Satisfactory Progress Policy, or is available at the Financial Aid Office.

 Senior Citizen Tuition Waiver